Do you have “vaginal fat” and want to know how to lose it?

 - Nuts and seeds

-I go over a simple process to help you incorporate all the nutrients you need to aid in fat loss in my Fit Mom Nutrition Guide For Fat Loss!
+I go over a simple process to help you incorporate all the nutrients you need for long-term health and fat loss in my Fit Mom Nutrition Guide For Fat Loss!

-Stress is another factor that can cause you to store excess fat, especially in the mid-abdomen.
+Stress is another factor that can cause you to store excess adipose tissue, especially in the mid-abdomen.

 - Practicing gratitude